macmarrum/rumar/README.md

   the patterns are matched against a path relative to source_dir\
   the first segment in the relative path (to match against) also starts with a slash\
   e.g. `['/B$',]` will match any basename equal to `B`, at any level\
+  regex-pattern matching is case-sensitive – use `(?i)` at each pattern's beginning for case-insensitive\
   see also https://docs.python.org/3/library/re.html
 * **included_files_as_regex**: list[str] &nbsp; &nbsp; _used by: create, sweep_\
   like included_dirs_as_regex but for files